efficientqa/efficientqa.github.io/getting_started.md

 challenge.

 * [Retrieval-based (TF-IDF / DPR)](#retrieval-based) stores a database of Wikipedia, retrieves a set of relevant passages to the question, and employs a multi-passage reader to find the answer from the retrieved passages (implementation in PyTorch).
 TF-IDF is a standard sparse term-based retriever (adapted from the [DrQA system](https://github.com/facebookresearch/DrQA)) and DPR is based on a fully dense-vector passage retriever learned from question/answer pairs.
-* [Generative (T5)](#generative) stores all knolwedge in its parameters based on large-scale, unsupervised pretraining, and generates the answer directly from the question (implementation in Tensorflow).
+* [Generative (T5)](#generative) stores all knolwedge in its parameters based on large-scale, unsupervised pretraining, and generates the answer directly from the question (implementations in Tensorflow and Huggingface PyTorch).

 ## Retrieval-based (TF-IDF / DPR) <a name="retrieval-based"></a>